Guidance for staff on student administration and support

 An academic appeal is an appeal against the decision of an academic body (e.g. boards of examiners, transfer and confirmation decisions etc.) in terms of whether the procedures were followed properly, errors were made or the process was biased in some way.
 There is no right of appeal over matters of academic judgement – i.e. decisions that can only be made by applying an academic expert opinion.
-The student can’t, therefore, appeal because they disagree with the examiners’ assessment of how well they met the assessment criteria.
+The student cannot, therefore, appeal because they disagree with the examiners’ assessment of how well they met the assessment criteria.

 The Proctors will open a formal investigation of the academic appeal and conduct an investigation.
 This will usually mean sharing the details of the student's appeal with the person or body that made the decision so that they can respond.
 The Proctors will normally try and complete their investigation within 30 days of receiving the form.
-The student will receive a written outcome explaining what the Proctor has done to investigate the student's appeal, his/her decision and the reasons for it, and any directions or recommendations.
+The student will receive a written outcome explaining what the Proctor has done to investigate the student's appeal, their decision and the reasons for it, and any directions or recommendations.

-If the student is dissatisfied with the outcome they can request a review of the decision on a limited number of grounds – simply disagreeing with the outcome is not enough to request a review.
-Details of the review process are given in the University Academic Appeals Procedure.
-If, after a review, the student is still unhappy, they can complain to the Office of the Independent Adjudicator, see Complaints and Appeals Review
+If the student is dissatisfied with the outcome of the academic appeal they can request a review of the decision on a limited number of grounds – simply disagreeing with the outcome is not enough to request a review.
+A Review Request Form should be completed and submitted to the Proctors Office within 10 working days of the date of the Proctor’s decision letter.
+Further details of the review process are given in the University Academic Appeals Procedure.
+If, after a review, the student is still unhappy, they can complain to the Office of the Independent Adjudicator.